SarahZimmermann-Schmutzler/baby-tools-shop/README.md

   OR
   check docker status: `sudo systemctl status docker`

 2. Write a **Dockerfile**.
-It's a so called conatiner-image, and thus the base of the container:
+It's the structure of a so called container-image, and thus the base of the container:
 ``` Dockerfile
     #base frame of our container-image
     FROM python:3.10-alpine